 U Other service providers, e.g. transporter, etc.

-6.7 Total number of years the company/firm has been in business:
+6.7 Total number of years the company/firm has been in business:----------------------------

 6.8 I/we, the undersigned, who is / are duly authorised to do so on behalf of the company/firm, certify that the points claimed, based on the B-BBE status level of contribution indicated in paragraph 6 of the foregoing certificate, qualifies the company/ firm for the preference(s) shown and I / we acknowledge that: